abhijeet-thakur-11/abhijeet-thakur-11/README.md

-# Hi there 👋 I'm Abhijeet.
+I# Hi there 👋 I'm Abhijeet.

 ## 💫 About Me:
 🔭 I’m a CS sophomore with specialisation in Data Science<br>🚀Milestones : 1x Hackathon Winner, 6x Hackathon Finalist<br>👯 I’m currently learning Machine Learning with a knack of Full Stack Dev<br>🤝 Open to connect if you have something fun for me <br>🌱 I’m looking for great projects, hackathons and fun geek events<br>💬 Ask me about Why my code works only after adding a random comment.<br>⚡ Fun fact : Im GREAT at Vibe Coding (Hail, Antigravity/Claude!)